salesforcecli/plugin-login/messages/logout.md

 <%= config.bin %> <%= command.id %> --no-prompt

-# flags.prompt.summary
+# flags.noprompt.summary

-Tells logout command if one wants to confirm the removal of all authentications from all environments.
+Tells logout command to bypass the confirmation of the removal of all authentications from all environments.

 # success